uit-sok-2009-h22/uit-sok-2009-h22.github.io/innleveringer.md

 - Sampling in R
 - Hypothesis Testing in R
 - Foundations of Inference
-- Inference for Numerical Data in R
 - Introduction to Regression in R (- logistic regression)
 - Intermediate Regression in R (- logistic regression)
 - Inference for Linear Regression in R
 - Introduction to Statistical Modeling in R
 - Intermediate Statistical Modeling in R
 - Modeling with Data in the Tidyverse
-- Foundations of Probability in R
-- Probability Puzzles in R

 Legg merke til at kurset i datacamp *Correlation and Regression in R* ikke lenger er del av de obligatoriske innleveringene.
 Dette er fordi dette kurset har blitt arkivert av datacamp og er ikke lenger tilgjenelig.
 De to emnene som heter *Introduction to Regression in R* og *Intermediate Regression in R* så står det "(- logistic regression)", dette betyr at kapittel 4 som er logistisk regrssio ikke krevet for dette emnet.
 Logistisc regressjon er ikke pensum i dette emnet.